AoChem/Train-Your-Own-Model/README.md

 On the side of the raspberry pi, you should

 - Edit the `.env` file:
-    a.
-Navigate to the program folder and type `ls -all` into the console.
+    1. Navigate to the program folder and type `ls -all` into the console.
 There should be a hidden `.env` file.
-    b.
-Type nano .env to modify it.
+    2. Type nano .env to modify it.
-    c.
-Put in the name of the json file and the project name in the respective places.
+    3. Put in the name of the json file and the project name in the respective places.
-    d.
-Save and quit.
+    4. Save and quit.

 **You can always find detailed information in official guide [here](https://cloud.google.com/vision/automl/docs/before-you-begin).**